“You crown the year with a bountiful harvest; even the hard pathways overflow with abundance”. (Psalm 65:11 NLT)

 Let’s now look at the words of Psalm 65:11 from which I would like to share 3 thoughts about God’s favor for the New Year.
 They are;

-1) GOD PLACES A CROWN OF FAVOR ON THE YEAR
+1) GOD PLACES A CROWN OF FAVOR ON THE NEW YEAR

 The Bible identifies God’s people as a Royal Priesthood, crowned by God Himself!
-Psalm 65:11 as we already read, says that ‘God crowns the year’.
-Yes, His grace will crown every day we face in the coming year, with its challenges!!
+Psalm 65:11 as we have already read, says that ‘God crowns the year’.
+Yes, His grace will crown every day we face in the New Year, with its challenges!!

 Let’s look at some of the crowns mentioned in the Bible.
 In 2 Timothy 4:8, Paul, possibly remembering the then famous Isthmian Games, speaks about a ‘crown of righteousness’, while in James 1:12, we read about the ‘crown of life’.
 Isaiah 61:3 talks about a ‘crown of beauty’ and 1 Corinthians 9:25, reminds us about an ‘eternal crown’.
 Peter, in his first epistle tells us about a ‘crown of glory’ (1 Peter 5:4) and Isaiah 51:11 says ‘everlasting joy will crown their (believers) heads’.